 Subdirectory: You can also host pages that target specific countries within your main website.
 Just like any other subpage, a subdirectory URL could look like: yourwebsite.com/us

-Pro tip: While these may all look similar, and you may not think your choice to be important, it is.
+Pro tip: These may all look similar, and you may not think your choice to be important, but it is.
 We highly recommend seeking expert advice to ensure you’re helping your SEO, not hindering it.

 Translating your website pages into the preferred language of the countries you are targeting will increase your chances of showing up in search results and your audience seeing it.
 With only 36 English-speaking countries, if you don't translate your website, you'll miss tons of ranking opportunities and potential customers and clients.

-Pro tip: When translating your website, don't rely entirely on machine translations such as Google Translate, as they may be inaccurate and won't take into consideration things like preferred tone and local vernacular.
+Pro tip: When translating your website, don't rely entirely on machine translations, as they may be inaccurate and won't consider things like preferred tone, vernacular and more.
 While they can be a great starting point, get someone who speaks the language and understands the culture to review the translations afterwards to further increase your hard work and effort.

 Don't forget to translate any text on images as well as in the code of the picture.
-Also, it’s important to make sure that any photos used are culturally appropriate.
+Also, make sure that the photos are culturally appropriate.

-Pro tip: Where possible, use developers located in the country you're targeting to beta test the website before rolling it out entirely.
-If you've been looking at the same website for days and days during your update, you might miss something glaringly obvious to someone looking for the first time.
-This is a great way to ensure a smooth and more successful international launch.
+Pro tip: Where possible, ask for people located in the country you're targeting to beta test the website before rolling it out entirely.
+If you've been looking at the same website for days and days during your update, you may miss something glaringly obvious to someone looking for the first time.
+This is a great way to ensure a smoother and more successful launch.